MorganWade/DTP-GC-Project/README.md

 - random samples of genes from the reference genome to create a null distribution of % hits to see if GC-rich rat genes are less likely to be found in the gerbil genome than are GC-normal genes
 - the data needed to run a general linear model on sequence length and GC content to determine if sequence length is a better predictor of missing genes than GC content

+--> The actual statistics were calculated in R using the generated data (no original code, standard R functions)

 Branches: